nouyang/heli-workshop/Summer 2014 Workshops/Readme.md

 Don't skip the helicopter flying steps -- they are spaced so that the helicopter batteries have time to charge

-Yes, they should be missing a battery at the beginning
+Yes, they should be missing a battery and a controller at the beginning

 Try to explain to students their is a big difference between working together as a group with one person at doing the physical work and